-Dr Guthrie is currently a Non-Executive Director of Santos Limited, Tronox Holdings PLC, Orica Limited, Cricket Australia, Infrastructure Australia and Pro-Chancellor of Curtin University.
+Dr Guthrie is currently a Non-Executive Director of Santos Limited, North American Construction Group Limited (appointed 1 March 2024), Tronox Holdings PLC (retired 21 February 2024), Orica Limited, Cricket Australia, Infrastructure Australia (retired 15 April 2024) and Chancellor of Curtin University (appointed 1 April 2024).
 Dr Guthrie was formerly the Lead Independent Director and Deputy Chair of Adbri Limited and a non-Executive Director of the Australian Broadcasting Corporation.
 She is a Fellow of the Australian Institute of Company Directors and the Academy of Technological Sciences and Engineering and the Australasian Institute of Mining and Metallurgy and holds an Honorary Doctor of Science from Curtin University.
 Dr Guthrie was appointed an Officer of the Order of Australia in 2021 in recognition of her contribution to the minerals and resources sector.

-Dr Guthrie is a member of the Audit, Risk and ESG Committee and the Health, Safety and Environment Committee.
+Dr Guthrie is a member of the Audit, Risk and ESG Committee (ceased 29 November 2023) and the Health, Safety and Environment Committee.
+Dr Guthrie is Chair of the Remuneration, Nomination and Community Committee (since 29 November 2023).